 I took an early Amtrak up to the city and arrived around noon.
 It was too early to check in, so I left my bag with the hotel and had a quick bite at a nearby Bluestone Lane cafe shop (a latte and a slice of banana cinnamon toast).
-Then I sat in the shades of nearby Bryant Park and chilled by listening to a podcast.
+Then I sat in the shades of nearby Bryant Park and chilled while listening to a podcast.

 I headed back to the hotel around 2:30 to check in.
-I was staying at Club Quarters Time Square–the hotel itself is nice, the room is a decent size by NYC standards, and there were some nice amenities like 24/7 sparkling water and coffee in the lobby.
+I was staying at Club Quarters Time Square; the hotel itself is nice, the room is a decent size by NYC standards, and there were some nice amenities like 24/7 sparkling water and coffee in the lobby.
 That said, the room definitely was an expectations vs. reality situation.
 Here’s what the room looked like on their website….

 … and here’s what it looked like in person:

 This was taken around midday, with the windows open and all conceivable lighting options turned on.
 So… yeah.

 For dinner I went to the Xi’an Famous Foods next door for rou jia mo and noodles.
 We don’t have region-specific restaurants like this in DC, just generic Chinese cuisine, so I always make sure to grab some northwestern Chinese fare when I’m in NYC; when I was here for work in April I had Lanzhou beef noodles at a place called Dunhuang near Grand Central, which were also pretty decent.